andlab-um/uaHMM/README.md

 Over time, it will converge to the best model parameters for generating the observed data.

+However, HMM normally face significiant challenges to estimate potentially billions of parameters from limited data.
+For more detail, please see disucssion by [Ahrends et al., 2022](https://pubmed.ncbi.nlm.nih.gov/35217207/).
+Therefore, a common practice is to conduct HMM inference in PCA space to reduce the dimensionality.

 ### Viterbi Algorithm

 After fitting the Hidden Markov Model (HMM) using observed data, the **Viterbi path**—defined as the most likely sequence of hidden states—can be computed using the **Viterbi algorithm**.
 The Viterbi algorithm is a dynamic programming algorithm used to find the most likely sequence of hidden states given an observed sequence of data.
 Simply put, it maximizes the likelihood of a sequence of hidden states that could have produced the observed data, assigning each time point to one specific state based on the overall highest probability.
+From here, we can use the state-timecourse to compute 4 dynamic metrics (sometimes referred to as "chronnectome"), that is, fractional occupancies (the proportion of time each participant spent in each brain state), dwell time (the average duration in one visits to a certain state),  interval times (the average duration between visits to the same state) and switching rate (frequency with which participants transitioned between all brain states).
 ___
 ## **Code**

 **This repository contains:**
 ```
-root
- ├── ua_code # Main analysis code
- │    ├── HMM-MAR-master # External Matlab package for HMM
- │    ├── figures # directory containing all output figures from HMM analysis code
- │    ├── input_data # input data, contains fmri and behavioral data
- │    │   ├── Task # Contain task fmri data
- │    │   │    ├── subj_data # all subjects' data in task
- │    │   │    ├── activation_data.xlsx # all subjects' data summary
- │    │   │    ├── task.ipynb # for extracting the summary
- │    │   │
- │    │   ├── Behavioral_data.mat # Contain task behavioral data
- │    │   ├── MNI152lin_T1_2mm_brain.nii.gz # standard MNI mask
- │    │   ├── Tian_Subcortex_S1_3T_2009cAsym.nii.gz # Tian network
- │    │   ├── Yeo2011_17Networks_MNI152_FreeSurferConformed1mm.nii.gz # Yeo network
- │    │
- │    │
- │    ├── neurosynth # neurosynth folder
- │    │   ├── neurosynth.ipynb # Main neurosynth code
- │    │   ├── State_activation # input for neurosynth
- │    │   ├── neurosynth_output # Contain neurosynth summary on all keywords
- │    │
- │    ├── output_HMM # directory containing folder related to HMM output, like state activation, transition probability and so on
- │    │   ├── Brain_states # contains 10 states of activation
- │    │   │   ├── output_states_tian # tian network activation
- │    │   │   ├── output_states_yeo # yeo network activation
- │    │   │   ├── covars.mat # HMM 10 states covariance
- │    │   │   ├── Mean_states.mat # 10 state activation on tian+yeo network
- │    │   │
- │    │   ├── C-H_scores # contain K = 2 to 10 cross-validated C-H score
- │    │   │   ├── K2
- │    │   │   ├── K3
- │    │   │   ├── K4
- │    │   │   ├── K5
- │    │   │   ├── K6
- │    │   │   ├── K7
- │    │   │   ├── K8
- │    │   │   ├── K9
- │    │   │   ├── K10
- │    │   │
- │    │   │
- │    │   ├── HMM_Model_K10 # contain HMM model
- │    │   ├── TP # contains all subjects' state transition probability
- │    │   ├── Task # contains significant comparison pairs between task and post rest in each state
- │    │   ├── dNBS_settings # settings for dNBS
- │    │   │   ├── design_matrix.txt # paired-t design matrix
- │    │   │   ├── MNI.txt # a dummy co-ordinate just for visualizing state transition
- │    │   │   ├── nodeLabels.txt # a dummy node name for 10 states
- │    │
+│  README.md
- │    ├── Figure3.ipynb # code for visualizing brain states and covariances
- │    ├── fit_HMM.m # HMM fitting
- │    ├── HMM_analysis_All_in_one.m # Main analysis code
 │
- ├── NBSDirected1.0.1 # External Matlab package for dNBS
- ├── README_graph # Graph included in the README file
+├─HMM-MAR-master # HMM model root file, add this in MATLAB directory
+│
+├─Neurosynth # Neurosynth decoder, please download neurosynth and run python notebook
+│      neurosynth.ipynb
+│      state_1.nii.gz
+│      state_2.nii.gz
+│      state_3.nii.gz
+│      state_4.nii.gz
+│
+├─README_graph
+│      hmm_process.JPG
+│      HMM_state.gif
+│
+├─Step1 # Step1: Find best HMM and fit HMM to the data
+│      data.mat
+│      GammaList.mat
+│      K_4_HMM_NOpca.mat
+│      K_4_HMM_pca80.mat
+│      K_4_HMM_pca90.mat
+│      step1.mat
+│      Step1_Find_K_number.m
+│
+├─Step2 # Step2: Brain dynamics analysis
+│      data.mat
+│      K_4_HMM_pca80.mat
+│      Step2_Analysis_hmm.m
+│
+└─Step3 # Step3: Brain dynamics and behavior
+        Behavior-HMM.xlsx
+        behavior_data_summary.xlsx
+        Step3_Behavior.m

 ```

-**Note**: to properly run all scripts, you need to set the ua_code of this repository as your working directory.
 ___
 ## How to use
-* To start replicate the figures, you should go to [HMM_analysis_All_in_one.m](ua_code/HMM_analysis_All_in_one.m).<br />

-* In the code, you can find instructions to replicate all figures, remember to set [ua_code](ua_code) as the working directory and add [HMM-MAR_master](ua_code/HMM-MAR-master) folder and subfolder into the MatLab path.<br />

-* In order to run the directional Network-Based Statistics (dNBS), you should enter "dNBS" in MatLab command line window, then follow the instruction provided in [HMM_analysis_All_in_one.m](ua_code/HMM_analysis_All_in_one.m) to execute dNBS.

-* There are 2 python codes that need to run separately from Matlab.
-The first is the code for brain state visualization [Figure3.ipynb](ua_code/Figure3.ipynb).
-The second is for neurosynth decoding [neurosynth.ipynb](ua_code/neurosynth/neurosynth.ipynb).
+* [Step 1](ua_code/Step1) contains the preprocessed fMRI data and instruction for fitting HMM.<br />

+* [Step 2](ua_code/Step2) contains the preprocessed fMRI data, 4-state solution HMM and instruction for extracting its dynamic metrics across different sessions.<br />

+* [Step 3](ua_code/Step3) contains the analysis between the dynamic metrics and behavior (motivated lie rate and DDM parameters).<br />

+* You should run the neurosynth decoding [neurosynth.ipynb](ua_code/neurosynth/neurosynth.ipynb) codes separately from Matlab.
 ___

-For bug reports, please contact Eric Wang ([eric.wang2004nz@link.cuhk.edu.hk](mailto:eric.wang2004nz@link.cuhk.edu.hk), or through X [@ericwan53761434](https://x.com/ericwan53761434).
+For bug reports, please contact Eric Wang ([ericwang@um.edu.mo](mailto:ericwang@um.edu.mo), or through X [@ericwan53761434](https://x.com/ericwan53761434) or through bluesky [@neuro-psyc-eric.bsky.social](https://bsky.app/profile/neuro-psyc-eric.bsky.social).